Trusted WordPress tutorials, when you need them most.

 SeedProd page builder

-However, sometimes, you may have static HTML pages from your old website or a static template that you like and want to use.
+However, you may sometimes have static HTML pages from your old website or a static template you like and want to use.

 In these scenarios, you will need to upload your HTML page to WordPress.